Outsourcing: Australia overview

 Breach of contract.

 The Australian Consumer Law provides consumers with the benefit of a number of non-excludable guarantees for consumer goods and services (such as goods being fit for purpose, of acceptable quality and services being rendered with due care and skill).
-Although this is consumer protection legislation, multinational corporations or government entities can take the benefit of this legislation where they are acquiring goods or services of a kind ordinarily acquired for personal, domestic or household use or consumption or where the value of the goods or services is A$40,000 or less (as at 1 February 2012, A$1 was about EUR0.8).
-These would not ordinarily apply in an outsourcing.
+Although this is consumer protection legislation, multinational corporations or government entities can take the benefit of this legislation where they are acquiring goods or services of a kind ordinarily acquired for personal, domestic or household use or consumption or where the value of the goods or services is A$40,000 or less.
+However, this would not ordinarily apply in an outsourcing.

-A breach of a consumer guarantee provides certain rights depending on the severity of the breach (for example, if the failure to comply with a consumer guarantee amounts to a major failure, the consumer may obtain a refund or replacement at their (not the supplier's) election).
+A breach of a consumer guarantee provides certain rights depending on the severity of the breach.
+For example, if the failure to comply with a consumer guarantee amounts to a major failure, the consumer can obtain a refund or replacement at their (not the supplier's) election.
 While these rights cannot be excluded, suppliers can limit their liability for the consumer guarantees (except in relation to the right to sell the goods, the undisturbed possession or the undisclosed security guarantees).
 However, the limitation cannot be unfair or unreasonable.

 Term and notice period